 - Egg

 - Italian Style Breadcrumbs: I typically use Progresso Italian Style Breadcrumbs.
-If you can't find any feel free to mix one tsp of Italian seasoning with plain breadcrumbs.
+If you can't find any feel free to mix one teaspoon of Italian seasoning with plain breadcrumbs.

 - Onion: I usually use yellow onion but white works as well.